-Award-winning Film and TV composer ready to collaborate on your songs and film scores.
+Award-winning Producer and Composer ready to collaborate on your songs and film scores.
 Graduated with Summa Cum Laude honors from Berklee College of Music, recipient of the BMI Film Scoring award, premio Nuevas Miradas en la TV, and numerous other awards and nominations.
 Performed as a saxophone and piano player with many of Argentina's top bands.

-I can write music set to picture, a main theme, underscore, songs (in english and spanish!) or music for your podcast!
+Javier can write music set to picture, a main theme, underscore, songs (in English and Spanish!) or music for your podcast!

 It’s key to find a producer that will listen and try and grasp the essence of what it is you want to transmit in your music.
 Javier’s ear for detail and deep understanding in structure and instrumentation has taken the songs I brought him to another level.
 He was relentless in finding the right sound for me.Javier’s professionalism was directly imprinted in the 12 track record he produced for me.

 We worked at Javier's studio producing and recording an original rock song in person.
 Working with him was a great experience, his knowledge of song-composition and arrangements really helped the song reach a new level.
 The work was done very professionally and he was committed and passionate about helping us get the sound we wanted.
 Definitely recommended.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I co-produced a song for Marina Wil which featured Fito Paez on vocals.
 I worked as a music producer and also engineered the sessions for drums, guitars, bass, woodwinds and vocals.
 I also wrote and produced the musical score to the Disney+ series "Freeks", released in 2023.

 Q: What are you working on at the moment?